Gurjeet8111/Project_1/README.md

-# Project_1
-Analysis of Data of Google Play Store and Apple Store
+# Data Analysis of google play store and apple store